kimiakrs/DES-CFB/README.md

 * Observing performance and security trade-offs

+---

+## Disclaimer

-**DES is considered cryptographically weak and should not be used in modern production systems.
-This implementation is strictly for educational and academic purposes.**
+DES is considered cryptographically weak and should not be used in modern production systems.
+This implementation is strictly for educational and academic purposes.

 ---